 - For non-commercial IRBs: the IRB is AAHRPP-accredited or determined as part of the administrative review to meet MUSC standards

 - The external IRB is located within the U.S. (MUSC IRB reserves the right to withhold any new research study from being sent to an external IRB)

 Steps for Selecting an External IRB

-Step 1: Submit a Reliance Request
+Step 1: Submit a Reliance Intake Form in Redcap (Required)

 - MUSC standalone HIPAA authorization form, if you will enroll subjects